Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 1. Measuring Website Performance:

-• Conversion metrics provide insights into how well the website is performing in terms of engaging and persuading visitors to take desired actions.
+• Conversion metrics provide insights into how well the website is performing at engaging and persuading visitors to take desired actions.

 • It helps in identifying areas for improvement in user experience, content, or design.